marangonijunior/test-react-native/README.md

 ## Features

-- Get location request permission to access GPS
+- Get location requesting the permission to access GPS
 - Access information from device
 - Access API openweathermap to get the weather
 - Unit test to test the screen and location functionality